EpsilonsQc/Space-collisions-2D/README.md

 ---

 ## Introduction
 This is a prototype made in Unity, attempting to manage 2D collision situations within a space shooter game by implementing a collision detection and resolution system between circles.
-This was developed in the midst of my study in video game programming at College of Bois-de-Boulogne.
+It was developed in the midst of my study in video game programming at College of Bois-de-Boulogne.
 This is one of the project made within the "Physics in video games" course (session 3 of 5).

 ## F.A.Q.